-We make it two more blocks before we’re spotted by another pack of Iguar.
-Right as Lucky shoots an arrow, hitting the first one in the eye with an on-the-fly shot, we’re spotted by three more packs—they emerge from the structures to our left, front and rear.
+We make it two more blocks before we’re attacked again.
+Right as Lucky hits an Iguar in the eye with an on-the-fly shot, we’re spotted by three more packs—they emerge from the buildings to our left, front and rear.

-We charge forward, crashing into them with ferocious abandon.
-My mind clicks back into cold observance, keeping a grip on my runaway heart as I catalogue openings and counters.
+As we crash into them, my mind clicks back into cold observance, muffling my heart as I catalogue openings and counters.
 It’s all a blur of blood, metal, and snarling faces until—

 Our cloaks flutter as we pick up the pace.
-Up ahead, more Iguar turn the corner.
-They’re accompanied by a pair of ember-eyed hounds—skin made of char and ash, curls of fire wisping from their nostrils.
-The monster-dogs break into a gallop, opening wide and releasing a stream of ragged black smoke.
+Up ahead, more Iguar turn the corner, only this time, they’re accompanied by a pair of ember-eyed hounds: skin made of char and ash, curls of fire wisping from their coal-red nostrils.
+The monstrous dogs break into a gallop, blowing out streams of ragged black smoke.

-Nyanti spreads her hands and claps them together, shouting a wordless phrase that’s melodic and forceful at the same time.
-A purple-tinged wave of distorted air shoots from her fingers, colliding head-on with the necrotic smoke.
-The discharges combine and clash, mixing together into reddish-orange fog, like what you’d expect from the heart of a furnace.
+Nyanti spreads her hands and claps them together, shouting a wordless phrase that’s melodic and forceful.
+A purple-tinged wave shoots from her fingers, colliding head-on with the hellfire smoke.
+The discharges combine and clash, mixing together into a reddish-orange fog.
 I wince and flinch as it roils across me.

-One of the hounds tackles Gyrax, who slaps his left wrist with his right hand, causing a gauntlet made of rippling blue light to form around his lower arm.
-The hound clamps down on his gauntleted wrist, violently jerking it from side to side.
-It’s ridiculously strong—it almost succeeds in pulling Gyrax off-balance before he accelerates into a spin and throws his attacker like a giant discus.
-It crashes through a wall and disappears from view.
+One of the hounds tackles Gyrax, who slaps his left wrist with his right hand, causing a gauntlet made of rippling blue shine to form around his lower arm.
+The hound clamps down on his light-armored wrist, violently jerking from side to side.
+It’s ridiculously strong—it almost succeeds in pulling Gyrax off-balance before he accelerates into a spin and throws it like a discus.
+The dog soars across the street and crashes through a wall.

 Elier and Lucky whirl and slice, covering each other’s backs in a brutal duet.
-Ren and Erany are doing the same, only they’re a bit more elegant.
+Ren and Erany are doing the same, only with a bit more elegance.
 The Duelist and thief are brawling and smashing, but the Princess and Wayfarer are all business—they’re dispatching Iguars with mechanical precision, moving from one to the other without a movement squandered, without a breath wasted.

-I’m just trying to stay alive—flailing and thrashing without any semblance of aim or accuracy.
-I manage to kick an Iguar before another one smashes my chest with its shield, sending me tumbling across the ground.
-As I skid to a stop, I look up and lock eyes with a demon-hound.
+As for me, I’m just trying to stay alive—flailing and thrashing without any semblance of aim or accuracy.
+I manage to kick an Iguar in the face before another one smashes me with its shield and sends me tumbling across the ground.
+I skid to a stop, look up, and lock eyes with a demon-hound.

 It lumbers toward me and accelerates into a gallop, burning ash-ringed prints onto the cobbles.
-I scrabble to my feet and raise my dagger into sloppy guard.
-Before it can maul me, Nyanti crashes into its unguarded side, barrel-rolling twice while grabbing its head with her cobalt-glowing fingers.
+Before it can bite me, Nyanti crashes into its unguarded side, barrel-rolling twice while grabbing its head with her cobalt-lined fingers.

-Gyrax my collar and hauls me up.
+Gyrax hauls me up by my collar.
 “This way!”

-I stumble-sprint through the chaos, swiping at random attackers.
+I stumble-sprint through the soupy chaos, swiping at random attackers.
 Keep it together, Jon.
 Gotta keep running, gotta keep fighting, just focus on the nex—

 Man, I hope that’s enough.
 It was impressive as hell, but I’m not sure if it did any actual dama—

-The buildings on either side groan and sway…then give way and collapse, filling the air with the sound of snapping beams and tearing walls.
-The Iguars curses turn to screams as they’re buried under demolished walls and piles of shingles.
+The buildings on either side give way and collapse, filling the air with snapping beams and tearing walls.
+The Iguars curses turn to screams as they’re buried under mortar and shingle.

 Okay—that was enough.

 Or maybe not.
-The path behind us is filled with rubble, but even so, the Iguars that weren’t crushed—the ones a bit further back—are still after us.
-Their armored silhouettes scrabble and leap across the wreckage.
+The Iguar that survived—the ones a bit further back—are still after us.
+I can make out their armored silhouettes, scrabbling and leaping across the wreckage.

 “Hurry!”
 Nyanti calls.

-We break into a sprint.
+Once again, we break into a sprint.
 Resonant horns blare and carry, sounding the alarm throughout the city.
-I’m being hunted and my body knows it: my heart is in overdrive—all I can think of is to run run RUN.
+We’re being hunted and my body knows it—my heart shifts into red-line overdrive: all I want is to run run RUN.

-More Iguar round the corner.
-Erany bellows a percussive phrase and slashes the air with both hands, hitting them with a twenty-foot plume of billowing flame.
+More Iguar round the corner, blocking our way forward.
+Erany bellows a percussive phrase while slashing the air with both hands, hitting them with a twenty-foot plume of billowing flame.
 It burns a couple but most just screech and stumble back.
-We take advantage of their disrupted momentum by smashing into their line; cutting and striking, then streaking past them.
-Gyrax picks a javelin out of his shoulder and chucks it with such force back at its thrower that it hits the Iguar in its chest and lifts it bodily off its feet.
+We take advantage of their disrupted rhythm by smashing their line, cutting and striking, then streaking past them.
+Gyrax picks a javelin out of his shoulder and chucks it with such force back at its thrower that it hits the Iguar in the chest and lifts it bodily off its feet.
 A second later, we clear the melee.

 Ren shouts, “Nyanti, make sure we’re going the right—”

 “This way!” she screams, taking a hard left onto a building-lined avenue.
 As we make the turn, Iguar emerge from every corner, alley, and doorway.

-Exhaustion is pooling throughout my limbs, robbing me of strength and eating my speed.
-The others don’t seem to share my dilemma, but it’s only a matter of time.
+I’m abruptly aware of exhaustion pooling through me, robbing me of strength and eating my speed.
 We’re holding our own, but the instant we let up—

-As they turn to run, he stomps the first one’s spine with enormous force—I hear the cr-cr-CRACK of broken vertebrae—then he skip-steps forward and kicks the other in the ribs.
-It yelps loudly as it flies into a building and smashes through it.
+As they turn to run, he stomps the first one’s spine with enormous force—I hear the cr-cr-CRACK of broken vertebrae—then skip-steps forward and kicks the other in the ribs.
+It yelps loudly as it flies into a building and smashes clear through to the other side.

 “Gyrax!”
 I slip a chop, grab the back of my attacker’s head so I can steady it for a knife-strike.
-The blade slips in and out but I barely notice; I’m concentrating on my best friend in the entire world.
+The blade hits home but I barely notice; I’m concentrating on my best friend.

-He turns his shaking, burnt palms toward his face and utters a chain of slippery whispers.
+He turns his shaking, burnt palms toward the sky and utters a chain of slippery whispers.
 Bright blue lines blaze into existence around his injuries, forming symbols and runes an inch from his skin.

 The runic symbols connect together into glimmering circles, then tighten down onto his wounds.
 He bares his teeth as they squeeze his forearms, forming a magical brace for each one.
-After flexing his right hand experimentally, he grunts in satisfaction, then tries his left.
-His face tightens.
-He curses softly beneath his breath.
+After flexing his right hand experimentally, he grunts in satisfaction.
+He tries his left.
+His face tightens as he curses softly beneath his breath.